 Although great family cats, Birmans are nonetheless prone to hereditary and congenital conditions which can adversely affect their health – not to mention your family budget, something that the founders of Petplan in the United States, Chris and Natasha Ashton, understand all too well.
 Petplan was founded following the ill health (and subsequent large veterinary bills) of their Birman cat, Bodey.
 Some of the conditions and illnesses Birmans are prone to include viral diseases such as feline infection peritonitis (FIP); eye conditions such as cataracts and ocular dermoids; and kidney problems such as azotemia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Birman has the misfortune of inheriting his father’s bad eyes or his mother’s kidney concerns, you’re covered.